6.1.1 Insulins

 1. Prescribe by brand.
 Patient familiarity with one brand is important; instructions for use vary between preparations and patient training is required

-Autopen® Classic
+Autopen Classic

-• Increments of 1 unit, up to 21 units, or increments of 2 units, up to 42 units (£17.60)
+• Increments of 1 unit, up to 21 units (£18.03 = 1 device)

 • For use with 3ml Lilly and Wockhardt cartridges